A Community of Learners

 Parent/Caregiver Involvement

-When you enroll your student at Rowland Hall, your family joins a caring community that values your participation—at the classroom level, in our parent-school organization, in parent/caregiver education opportunities, supporting the arts and sports, and in helping to make the “extras” in “extraordinary” possible for every student.
+When you enroll your student at Rowland Hall, your family joins a caring community that values your participation—at the classroom level, in our parent-school organization, in parent and caregiver education opportunities, supporting the arts and sports, and in helping to make an extraordinary education possible for every student.

 Engage with us